jakebalek25/jakebalek25.github.io/_pages/about.md

 ---

 ![Illustration of myself at the Washington Nationals Ballpark](/images/nationals_pic.jpeg){: .align-right width="300px"}
-Currently in my junior year as an undergraduate student at Syracuse University.
+Currently in my senior year as an undergraduate student at Syracuse University.

 Pursuing a Bachelor of Science degree with a major in Sports Analytics and a minor in Data Analytics.